HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Real Topology  Graph/README.md

 For running our same robotic scene load `Data Collection/Scene_of_Six_Robots.ttt`

 ## Consensus Algorithms
+This repo contains code for implementing the consensus algorithm for Fully Connnected and Line Graph.

 * `main_consensus_algorithm_fully_connected.py`: code for consensus algorithm for six mobile robots Full Graph adjacency matrix.
 * `main_consensus_algorithm_line_graph.py`: code for consensus algorithm for six mobile robots Line Graph adjacency matrix.

+If you want to use a different graph like cyclic, just change the adjancency matrix at the beginning of the code.